-Absorption of caffeine is rapid.
+The absorption of caffeine is rapid.
 Its effects take about 30 minutes, which is the time the peak blood levels are reached.
 Maximal central nervous system effects take about 2 hours and caffeine’s half-life is about 3 hours.
-(Remember the 10-2 and 4 ads for Dr Pepper?)
+(Remember the 10-2 and 4 ads for Dr. Pepper?)
 It is metabolized almost completely, with only 10% or less being excreted from the body unchanged.

 Dr. Pepper 10-2-4 Vintage Sign sign by Brent Moore

 Caffeine’s stimulant action on the central nervous system is caused by its ability to block the brain’s neuroreceptors for adenosine.
 Adenosine itself acts as a neuromodulator to produce behavioral sedation in several areas of the brain by inhibiting the release of neurotransmitters.
 By inhibiting adenosine’s sedative effects, caffeine causes stimulation.